orgua/shepherd_v2_planning/99_open_tasks.rst

 most controversial (possible) changes to current platform
 - Power stage
-    - Var A: remove recording (and mppt-conv) and simplify power-stage with virtual Converter
+    - Var A: remove recording (and mppt-conv) and simplify power-stage with virtual Converter (recorder can be a separate pcb, device)
-    - Var B: make converter modular
+    - Var B: make converter modular (capelet)
-    - Var C: keep everything like before + make MPPT-Conv bridgable (EMU-V-DAC will be connected to second shunt)
+    - Var C: keep everything like before + make MPPT-Conv bridgeable (EMU-V-DAC will be connected to second shunt)
-- host offers SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator
+- host-cpu offers SWD, JTAG, GPIO, SPI, UART to target (unified pins), PRU is recorder and power-supply-emulator
 - switch to beaglebone AI "just" because it has GBE and a more capable power-in (usb type c)
-- with vCap in mind, PRU would be best replaced by a teensy 4
+- with vCap in mind, PRU would be best replaced by a teensy 4.1 (lots of iO, SPI with DMA & FIFO, FPU, 600 MHz, 1 MB RAM)
-- switch to more more complex CAD-Software
+- switch to more more complex CAD-Software (see sub-chapter in concept_hw)

 Testbed